Restricted Spatial Regression Methods: Implications for Inference: Consequences of Orthogonal Smoothing

 \subsection{Properties of Marginal Posterior Distribution}

 To begin to investigate the impact RSR models have on inference for regression coefficients, we consider the mean and variance of the marginal posterior distribution of $\betas$.
 As previously noted, RSR models are developed in the areal data setting with the expectation that the marginal posterior mean of $\betas$ will be $({\X}^T \X)^{-1} \X^T \Y$.
 Working in a geostatistical setting and utilizing an empirical Bayes approach, \citet{Hanks} observed this would be the case for a RSR method in that context as well.
 However, all of the previous work has relied either on observations regarding distributions of $\betas$ conditional on the precision parameters (for example, \citet{Reich,Hodges2}) or on the full conditional distribution of $\betas$ (\citet{Hanks}). \cref{thm:Thm1} offers the first rigorous proof of the existence of the mean and variance of the marginal posterior distributions of $\betas$ in RSR models, as well as the forms these moments take.
 It illustrates that the point estimates obtained from RSR models will be the same as the non-spatial point estimates.
 It also shows the variance of the distribution looks functionally similar to the variance we would have obtained in the non-spatial model.
+For the rest of the paper, we adopt the following notational shortcut: $ \sigma_{\epsilon}= \frac{1}{\tau_{\epsilon} } $.

 \begin{thm} Under conditions A.1[1]- A.1[5], a RSR model with $\W$ a $n \times q$ matrix will give rise to the marginal posterior distributions of $\betas$ such that:

 \textit{Proof}: See Appendix Section B.1. \end{thm}